devconcept/multer-gridfs-storage/README.md

 ## Features

 - Compatibility with MongoDb versions 2 and 3.
-- Full Node.js support from versions 4 to 8.
+- Full Node.js support for versions 0.10 and greater.
 - Really simple api.
 - Caching of url based connections.
 - Promise support.
-- Generator functions support.
+- Generator function support.
 - Support for existing and promise based database connections.
 - Delayed file storage until the connection is available.